 The final option is to pay cash.
 While this may not be feasible for everyone, if you have a decent amount of savings or you sell your existing home, you could use the money to build a modular home.
 Although it’s a big undertaking, it would be less expensive than building a custom single-family home.

-Buying a modular home is often more complicated than purchasing a traditional stick-built home, as obtaining financing for a modular home can be trickier.
+Buying a modular home is often more time-consuming than purchasing a traditional stick-built home, as obtaining financing for a modular home can be trickier.
 However, the process is straightforward, and as long as you do your homework and have the proper paperwork, you will get financing for your modular home.
 Although the process of buying a modular home is often longer, modular homes offer owners many benefits, including great pricing and high-quality construction.
+As long as you plan and budget accordingly you can buy a modular home without any hiccups.